vsrinivas/fuchsia/docs/garnet_repository_structure.md

 details of this repository and should not be used by code outside this repository.

-Libraries that are part of the public interface of this repository should be in `public/lib/` instead.
+Libraries that are part of the public interface of this repository (i.e., not private implementation details) should be in `public/lib/` instead.

 ## go/src/